h2oai/h2o-2/h2o-docs/source/tableau/tableau8.2.rst

 **Step 2**

-Open Demo_Template_8.1.twb which should have all the calculated fields containing R script already in the sidebar.
+Open Demo_Template_8.2.twb, which should have all the calculated fields containing R scripts already in the sidebar.
 Navigate to
-"Help > Settings and Performance > Manage R Connection" to establish a connection to the R serve
+"Help > Settings and Performance > Manage R Connection" to establish a connection to the Rserve.

+|
 .. image:: tableau_r_connection1.png
    :width: 50%

 .. image:: tableau_r_connection2.png
    :width: 50%

+|

 **Step 3**

-Set the workbook's connection to the airlines_meta.csv data by navigating to the data section on the left sidebar, right clicking on the airlines_meta and choosing to "Edit Connection."
-Simply provide the location of the airlines_meta.csv file and submit the new path.
+Set the workbook's connection to the airlines_meta.csv data by navigating to the data section on the left sidebar, right-clicking on the airlines_meta, and choosing "Edit Connection."

+|
 .. image:: tableau_data_connection1.png
    :width: 40%
+|
+Provide the location of the airlines_meta.csv file and submit the new path.
+|

 .. image:: tableau_data_connection2.png
    :width: 40%
+|

 **Step 4**

-Configure the IP Address and Port that H\ :sub:`2`\ O will launch at as well as the path to the full airlines data file.
+Configure the IP Address and Port that H2O uses to launch, as well as the path to the full airlines data file.
-Fill in the parameters to creating a new GLM model, for documentation on what the parameters represent visit our GLM documentation page
+Fill in the parameters to create a new GLM model.
+For documentation about the parameters,  refer to our GLM documentation page
 :ref:`GLMmath`.

+|

 .. image:: tableau_h2o_parameters.png
    :width: 40%

+""""

 Execute Scripts
 """""""""""""""

-Move a calculated field under Measures to the worksheet in order to execute the R script in the field:
+Move a calculated field under "Measures" to the worksheet to execute the R script in the field:

 **Step 1**

-Move "01 Start H2O & Parse Data" to the *Row* shelf which will trigger an execution.
+Move "01 Start H2O & Parse Data" to the *Row* shelf.

+|
 .. image:: tableau_execute3.png
    :width: 40%
+|

 **Step 2**

-Right click the field sitting on the *Row* shelf and select Remove to remove it from the worksheet.
+Right-click the field on the *Row* shelf and select "Remove" to remove it from the worksheet.

+|
 .. image:: tableau_execute4.png
    :width: 40%
+|

 **Step 3**

-Repeat this calculated field "02 Execute Aggregation with H2O's ddply" and "03 Run GLM" to finish all the calculations necessary for the dashboard.
+Repeat this calculated field "02 Execute Aggregation with H2O's ddply" and "03 Run GLM" for all the calculations necessary for the dashboard.

+|
 .. image:: tableau_execute2.png
    :width: 40%

+""""""

 Navigate through the worksheets and dashboard
 """""""""""""""""""""""""""""""""""""""""""""